kubernetes/enhancements/keps/sig-scheduling/5773-resourceslice-priority/README.md

 ## Summary

-This KEP proposes a way to let Dynamic Resource Allocation (DRA) drivers control the order in which the DynamicResources Allocator attempts to allocate devices to ResourceClaims.
-Since the allocator has a first-fit algorithm, the order in which devices are evaluated can affect both which devices are allocated to a claim and how long it will take the allocator to find a set of devices that meet all the criteria.
+This KEP proposes a way to let Dynamic Resource Allocation (DRA) drivers control the order in which the scheduler attempts to allocate devices to ResourceClaims.
+Since the allocator has a first-fit algorithm, the order in which devices are considered can affect both which devices are allocated to a claim and how long it will take the allocator to find a set of devices that meet all the criteria.